 Those who study alchemy may find references to a kermes mineral, but this is certainly not the same substance, although it is far from clear what inorganic compound is being referred to.

 Lampblack was not the only ancient form of carbon.
 Charcoal is also basically carbon.
 Many sorts of charcoal were made, from vine branches to ivory chips.
+(Charcoal was sometimes known as "vine black."
+Since it had more impurities than lampblack, it was poorer pigment.)
 Some were nearly pure carbon, others had substantial impurities.
 These might affect both the color (or, at least, how black the black was -- willow charcoal, for instance, was notably gray rather than black) and the graininess.
 Thus lampblack was clearly the best ink, but a charcoal might be the best pigment for a particular purpose.

-The stone is considered a semiprecious gem, and the best source for lapis lazuli is said to be Afghanistan, so there is some geographic variation in its frequency of use -- it is said that it is more commonly used in Italian manuscripts, much less so in books from northwestern Europe.
+The stone is considered a semiprecious gem, and the best source for lapis lazuli is said to be Afghanistan.
+In the past, it was brought west along the Silk Road from the Sar-e-Sang, so there is some geographic variation in its frequency of use -- it is said that it is more commonly used in Italian manuscripts, much less so in books from northwestern Europe.
 A manuscript which uses it extensively is most unlikely to be from Germany or Scandinavia, e.g. It was rare enough that there are reports of it being scraped off manuscripts for reuse.
 Indeed, it is said to have been the most expensive pigment known to the ancients other than gold; a writer complained in 1508 that it cost 100 florins per pound.
 (For this reason, there was a significant tendency to use it in conjunction with gold, to make a really expensive manuscript.)
 It has been hypothesized that Michelangelo's unfinished painting "The Entombement" was left incomplete because no one could find or afford the required ultramarine paint.

 In addition to its rarity, lapis lazuli required very complex handling in order to extract the desired color.
 Modern methods involve materials such as linseed oil that the ancients probably would not have used, but they likely had some sort of grinding-and-kneading procedure to extract the color; the impurities needed to be controlled and it couldn't be ground too small or it wouldn't be as deep a blue.
 This was work enough that it might have added still more to the price.